tsherif/space-shooter.c/ARCHITECTURE.md

 }
 ```

-And querying the current state involves reading the state from the `XINPUT_STATE` struct:
+The current state of the gamepad is provided in the `XINPUT_STATE` struct:

 ```c
 if (XInputGetState(gamepadIndex, &xInputState) == ERROR_SUCCESS) {